 Sentinel node biopsy.
 The surgeon injects a special blue dye, a radioactive substance, or both into your breast in the area of the tumor.
 That helps them determine which lymph nodes are the first to receive drainage from the breast -- these nodes would potentially be the first to be invaded by cancer cells.
 One to three sentinel nodes are usually removed and tested for cancer.
 If the results are negative, the cancer hasn’t spread to the lymph nodes.

 Axillary node dissection.
-This involves removing at least six of the lymph nodes under the arm.
-These nodes are then sent to a lab where they are checked for cancer.
-Axillary node dissection is a very reliable way to check the extent of your cancer, but it has a longer recovery and poses complications such as lymphedema (swelling of the arm) or nerve damage compared to sentinel node biopsy.
+At least six of the lymph nodes under your arm are removed and sent to a lab to be checked for cancer.
+This method is a very reliable way to check the extent of your cancer.
+But it can take a while to recover, and it can have complications like lymphedema (swelling of the arm) or nerve damage.

-After surgery, watch for complications such as infection or swelling in your arm or hand.
-Call your doctor immediately if you see signs of swelling, a build-up of fluid, redness, or other symptoms of infection.
+After surgery, watch for warning signs of an infection or swelling in your arm or hand.
+Call your doctor immediately if you see a buildup of fluid, redness, or other symptoms of infection.